devzons/Next-Booking/README.md

 2. Validate the user has an account
 3. Compare hashed password
 4. Create JWT and send it to the user

+### Make an HTTP request to an auth endpoint with token in header

+`/api/auth/me`

+1. Extract the token from header
+2. Verify token
+3. Decode the token - `npm install @types/jsonwebtoken jsonwebtoken`
+4. Fetch user from DB
+5. Send user to client